BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 layout: farm
 ---

-_Check out [A Farmer's Guide to the Barn Raise](/blog/a-farmers-guide-to-the-barn-raise) for a comprehensive over of the Barn Raise mechanics._
+_Check out [A Farmer's Guide to the Barn Raise](/blog/a-farmers-guide-to-the-barn-raise) for a comprehensive overview of the Barn Raise mechanics._

 **The Barn Raise**
 -------------------------------